 We make sure our firms won’t cut work experience short.
 PRIME work experience ensures that firms provide at least 30-35 hours of contact time per student (not necessarily on consecutive days).

-We have included here some of the most commonly asked questions about joining PRIME and the work experience you will need to offer.
+To help our members keep up best practice, we will, from time-to-time, issue guidance on areas relating to work experience and social mobility.
+You can view these here, together with some of the most commonly asked questions about joining PRIME and the work experience you will need to offer.

 If your question isn’t answered, you can get in touch with us at: firstname.lastname@example.org

 Members can find more support in our Best Practice Guide in the member resources section of our website (remember to log in first).

 • PRIME does not endorse friends and family of members of the firm, neighbours, clients, close contacts and similar (“friends and family”) joining PRIME programmes.
 This is because friends and family of law firm members already have privileged access to the profession through those relationships.
 We therefore request that PRIME programmes offered by your firms are only available to those that meet the PRIME criteria;

 • The only exception to this would be contacts made through outreach and community programmes as part of a firm’s citizenship commitments.
 If these contacts fall into the PRIME target age group and fulfill the other PRIME eligibility criteria, they could apply for firms’ PRIME programmes through the usual formal channels;